d1618033/python-redfish-utility/docs/sphinx/ilorest.rst

 -----------

-:program:`ilorest` is a command line tool which simplifies the process of applying firmware for your HP ProLiant server.   :program:`hp-rest` is designed for administrators looking to script and automate firmware deployment.
+:program:`ilorest` is a command line tool which simplifies the process of applying firmware for your HPE ProLiant server.   :program:`ilorest` is designed for administrators looking to script and automate firmware deployment.